Edwards Surname Meaning, History & Origin

-Edwards Surname Genealogy
+Edwards Surname Meaning

 Edwards is a patronymic name meaning “son of Edward.”
 Eadweard was a Saxon name.
 It appeared in the Domesday book as Eaaduardus and Eduard.
 The name was in widespread use before the Norman invasion, because of two kings, Edward the Martyr and Edward the Confessor.

-Edwards Resources on
+Edwards Surname Resources on The Internet

 - Edwards Coat of Arms and Name History

 - Edwards Family of Chirkland Edwards in Denbighshire.

 - Descendants of William Edwards.
-Edwards from Wales to
+Edwards from Wales to upstate New York.

 - Edwards DNA Surname Project.
 Edwards DNA.

 - to America, Caribs (Antigua), Chile and New Zealand

 Wales.
 There were old Welsh families in Denbighshire in north Wales who later assumed the Edwards name.
 These included the Edwards of Stansty near Wrexham which lasted until the 18th century and the Edwards of Chirkland which has lasted much longer.
 As Edwardes they migrated to Pembrokeshire in the 18th century, securing by marriage in 1762 the Kensington estates in London and later a peerage.